JRCSTU/CO2MPAS-TA/doc/glossary.rst

         declared as input to |co2mpas|.

     ``gear_box_type``
-        the type of gear box among automatic transmission, manual transmission, continuously variable transmission (CVT) or planetary (exclusively for hybrid vehicles fitted with a planetary gearset).
+        the type of gearbox among automatic transmission, manual transmission, continuously variable transmission (CVT) or planetary (exclusively for hybrid vehicles fitted with a planetary gearset).

     ``start_stop_activation_time``
-        is the the time elapsed from the beginning of the NEDC test to the first time the Start-Stop system is enabled, expressed in seconds [s].
+        is the time elapsed from the beginning of the NEDC test to the first time the Start-Stop system is enabled, expressed in seconds [s].

     ``alternator_nominal_voltage``